miek770/binary-clock/README.md

 - I used 69 ohms resistors for the battery voltage monitoring, I definitely didn't mean to do that...
 The only impact is that the batteries were drained quite quickly, but I have to replace them.

 ## Appearance

-### Front

-I think I'll use an old PC card for the front.
-I have a nice looking one with few components on it and I could easily drill holes for the LEDs.
-It would definitely give the clock its most deserved geeky look.

 ### Display